 1. Blade Pitch

 Blade pitch refers to how steep the blades are when attached to the fan motor.
-Since every degree in alignment affects how much air is moved, it’s important to find the“ample pitch”.
+Since every degree in alignment affects how much air is moved, it’s important to find the “ample pitch”.
 For example, a fan with a 14 degree blade pitch pushes about 80 percent more air than a fan with a 10 degree blade pitch.

 Most stores only offer fans with a lower blade pitch, so consumers have to use a lot more power to get the fan to work the way they want.
 Not only is this very inefficient and uses much more energy than necessary, it also causes fans to burn out after just a few years and require a costly replacement.

-Here at Hansen Lighting, we pride ourselves in our state of the art showrooms to give you an idea of what your home could look like.
 Our lighting specialists are experienced and happy to help you find the perfect fan for your home or any space.

 2. Energy Star Rating

 This is a must.
 Look for Energy Star-Rated ceiling fans.
 Energy Star fans are guaranteed to last long and save you money.
 When you see this logo, you know the fan has passed rigorous testing and meets the stringent standards of the EPA is made with durable and reliable parts, and works much more efficiently than non-rated alternatives.